TuanAnh0108/Arduino-Projects/README.md

 The year is 2050.
 NASA has successfully in exploring Mars, Moon and transport human come to live there.
 Planet exploration is a thing, however, communication is still precarious.
 NASA wants to make transmitters in these three planets: Earth, Moon and Mars.
 It is not easy to communicate with people in different planets.
 Due to the people from Earth only can receive and send the Morse information.
 Moreover, the people from MArs can only receive and send the Binary information.
 And the people from Moon can send and receive both two types of information.
 The people from the Moon have to act as a liaison which both receive and transmit information from Earth and Mars.
 So the people on Moon have to translate information from decimal to binary, from binary to morse and vice versa.

-We were selected to solve this problem.
-W
+We were chosen to make the transmitter.

 ### Solution Proposed

 The transmitters are feasible to make.
 We decided to use Arduino to make the keyboard and transmitters and 100W bulb lights for sending the information inputted from the users.
 The Arduino is really easy to use and build.
 With the basic level of C programming and building you can easily use Arduino effectively.
 Hence The Teachnical feasibility is not a big problem for making the transmitter.
 Also, the price for Arduino tool kits, 100 bulb lights are cheap, not a big issue with the big company like NASA.
+So the economic factor for this program is fesible.
 As mentioned before, Arduino is easy to use so we do not need to spend too much money and time training people to use it.
 We will make a table to show the binary and morse code for each English character.
-So the economic factor for this program is fesible.
+The operational fesibility is also done .
+All the information is inputted by the users and no one has ever legally made this program so this program is legal.
+The keyboard with just only 2 buttons and the Arduino is easy to use so master using the transmitter takes not much time.
+The users only need half a week to practice using it.
+And, it takes under 1 week to build the transmitter and training the users to do it.
+Therefore, this program is fesible and realistic.

 ### Success Criteria

 These are measurable outcomes:
      1. The keyboard for communication can work with 2 buttons
      2. The transmitter on Earth
+     3.

 Design
 --------